Baby Morgan’s Grave: A Tragic Pioneer Story at Summit Meadow

 In 1846, Samuel Kimbrough Barlow carved out an overland route around the Columbia River Gorge.
 This trail became known as the Barlow Road, an alternative to the dangerous river route.
 However, the journey remained treacherous.

-As they neared Mount Hood, pioneers used Summit Meadow as a final place to rest and recover before crossing the Cascade Mountains.
+As they crossed over the south shoulder of Mount Hood, pioneers used Summit Meadow as a final place to rest and recover while crossing before the final stretch to the Willamette Valley.
 Unfortunately, some never left.
 As a result, families buried those who perished in the meadow’s soft ground.

 Marked Graves at Summit Meadow Pioneer Cemetery